 You can fill in the online application form or visit your local Social Security Office to begin the application process.
 We strongly recommend consulting a Social Security Disability lawyer before starting the whole process.
 The lawyer will help you understand the eligibility criteria and evidence needed.
 If you have any concerns over anything, you can speak to them.
 They will assist you at each step and improve your odds of receiving disability benefits.

-Berke Law Firm, P.A. has a highly experienced team of disability lawyers who can assist you with filing a disability application for dementia correctly the first time.
+Berke Law Firm, P.A. has a highly experienced team of disability lawyers in Florida who can assist you with filing a disability application for dementia correctly the first time.
 We will stand by your side and help at every step until you receive the benefits you are entitled to for your ailment.